MolSSI/QCSchema/Technical_Specifications.md

  1) Require units in the form {`unit_name:exponent`}, e.g. `atom.velocity.units={'angstrom':1, 'fs':-1}`
  2) Allow strings of the form `atom.velocity.units="angstrom/fs"`, but require that units be chosen from a specific list of specifications
  3) Allow strings of the form `atom.velocity.units="angstrom/fs"`, and require file parsers to parse the units according to a specified syntax

+ BDJ Note: There are multiple standards specifications for units, and conversions.
+If done right in a schema, you can use JSON-LD to link to the actual standards definition.
+Some examples of what I have done, which aligns with CML:

+                 "orbitalEnergy": {"units": "Hartree", "value": 0.935524}
+                 "shieldingAnisotropy": {"units": "ppm","value": 17.5292}

 How do we store large lists of objects (such as lists of atoms or bonds?)

  1) As a table of values (these values do very well in HDF5 as well)
  2) As a set of arrays
- 3) As a list of objects
+ 3) As a list of objects (works well in HDF5 too, would be worth brining in a HDF5 expert)

 Examples: